-California Fire Safe Council (CFSC) is pleased to announce a special grant program for fire protection planning and education in Riverside and San Bernardino counties.
-The DEADLINE has been EXTENDED (see below).
+California Fire Safe Council (CFSC) is pleased to announce a special grant program for fire protection planning in parts of Riverside, San Bernardino and Siskiyou counties.*

 Grant Application Period:

-August 24, 2016 Program opens for online grant applications at http://www.cafiresafecouncil.org/zoomgrantslogin/
+September 24, 2014 Program opens for online grant applications

-Acknowledgements: This grant program is funded in full by the U.S. Forest Service, Pacific Southwest Region under the terms of Grant No. 14-DG-11052012-125.
+Acknowledgements: This grant program is funded in full by the U.S. Forest Service, Pacific Southwest Region under the terms of Grants No. 14-DG-11052012-123 and 14-DG-11052012-125.
 The opinions expressed are those of the author and do not necessarily reflect the views of the U.S. Forest Service.
 CFSC is an equal opportunity provider.